-The photos below show a stainless steel coupon that was soiled with a pigmented cosmetic foundation.
+The photos below show a similar stainless steel coupon that was soiled with a pigmented cosmetic foundation.
 An ineffective cleaning process was performed, leaving behind residues.
 The photo on the left represents inspection under typical fluorescent laboratory lighting.
-The residue is visible, but very faint.
-The photo on the right shows the same coupon under at 50W halogen lamp.
-The hazy residue becomes much more pronounced under the high intensity light source.
+The residue is visible but very faint.
+The photo on the right shows the same coupon under a 50W halogen lamp.
+The hazy residue becomes much more pronounced under the high-intensity light source.

 Dober has achieved successful cleaning of pigmented hazes using the following detergents:

 The photos below show a coupon soiled with a haircare product that has been thickened using a carbomer.
-After cleaning, the hydrophilic gel layer is only visible when they surface is wet.
+After cleaning, the hydrophilic gel layer is only visible when the surface is wet.
 Once dry, the residue can no longer be seen.
-After several repetitions of soiling and cleaning the same surface with an ineffective detergent, the residue builds-up and becomes visible.
+After several repetitions of soiling and cleaning the same surface with an ineffective detergent, the residue builds up and becomes visible.